 - SEO is constantly changing - There’s little certainty in SEO and marketers need to be prepared for whatever comes their way.
 Google is committed to changing goal posts depending on what enhances and improves its visitor’s experiences.
 The key to staying afloat in Google’s ocean is to learning how to adapt to the changes it throws at you.

-So, before looking for an SEO services company in Los Angeles, use the above lessons to gauge what your website lacks and the areas of improvement.
+So, before looking for an SEO services company in Los Angeles and Ventura, use the above lessons to gauge what your website lacks and the areas of improvement.
 This will help you determine what services you would need form the chosen SEO company.

 What SEO lessons have you learned in the year 2014?
 Share them with me in the comments below.